workgroupengineering/Documentation/docs/distribution-publishing/macos.md

 Your app content should be bundled correctly.
 [Here's an article from Apple with a lot of useful info](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle).

 Most important rules from the article:
-* `.dll` files are not concidered as a code by Apple.
+* `.dll` files are not considered as a code by Apple.
 So it should be placed inside `/Resources` folder and can be not signed.
 * `/MacOS` files should contain only executable mach-o - you app executable and any other helper executables
-* All other mach-o `.dylib` files shoul be inside `Frameworks/` folder.
+* All other mach-o `.dylib` files should be inside `Frameworks/` folder.

 To satisfy this requirement without a lot of pain you can use relative symlinks from `MacOS/` folder to `Resources/` and `Frameworks/` folders.
 As an example: